Diabetic foot ulcers: The pressure

 Diabetic foot ulcers (DFU)

 Foot ulcers are poor to non-healing full thickness wounds found around the patient’s ankle to plantar surface.
 Diabetic patients have a 25% likelihood of developing a foot ulcer, making this one of the most common form of complications.
+Once developed, the treatment and management of these wounds are considerably complicated and naturally dynamic.
 The risk of developing these ulcers are increased by:

 - Irritated or wounded feet: Diabetic patients are particularly vulnerable to irritation and/or injuries to their feet due to weakened skin.
 Mild irritations/injuries can stem from ill-fitting footwear to a stone in the shoe which can cause a breakage in weakened skin.
 These irritations can easily develop into a wound, which becomes difficult or impossible to heal.
 When accompanied by the factors identified below, the diabetic foot easily becomes an ideal ground for foot ulcers to develop.

 - Diabetic neuropathy: In particular, peripheral neuropathy which is the most common form of nerve damage amongst diabetic patients.
 This can either cause pain or loss of feeling in key sensory areas i.e. feet, toes, hands etc. making it difficult to impossible to feel any form of irritation, development of a blister, or any wounds that may lead to a foot ulcer.

 - Ischaemia: In reference to diabetic foot ulcers, poor blood circulation limits the efficient flow of blood to the feet, making it difficult for a wound to heal.
 The unhealed wound increases the likelihood of developing an infection which can lead to a fold of further complications.